Orbital-Knewbie/Knewbie/README.md

 # Knewbie
-Knewbie is a Web Application built using Flask and makes use of machine learning to provide tailored educational content.
+Knewbie is a Web Application built using Flask and makes use of machine learning (Computerized Adaptive Testing) to provide tailored educational content.

 ## Getting Started